mvz/gir_ffi/CONTRIBUTING.md

 ## Pull requests

-I welcome contributions to this project in the form of pull requests, both to the code and to the documentation.

 If you have an idea for a particular feature, it's probably best to create a GitHub issue for it before trying to implement it yourself.
 That way, we can discuss the feature and whether it makes sense to include in GirFFI itself before putting in the work to implement it.

-If you want to send pull requests or patches, try to follow the instructions below. **If you get stuck, please make a pull request anyway and I'll try to help out.**
+To send pull requests or patches, please follow the instructions below.
+**If you get stuck, please make a pull request anyway and I'll try to help out.**

 - Make sure `rake test` runs without reporting any failures.
 - Add tests for your feature.
 Otherwise, I can't see if it works or if I break it later.
-- Make sure latest master merges cleanly with your branch.
-Things might have moved around since you forked.
+- Create a separate branch for your feature based off of latest master.
+- Write [good commit messages][1].
-- Try not to include changes that are irrelevant to your feature in the same commit.
+- Do not include changes that are irrelevant to your feature in the same commit.
 - Keep an eye on the build results in GitHub Actions.
 If the build fails and it seems due to your changes, please update your pull request with a fix.